kinkalow/easydbo/README.md

 <!--<img src="https://raw.githubusercontent.com/kinkalow/easydbo/images/images/main.png" width="900">-->

 The table buttons are displayed at the top; human, cancer, bam, and vcf.
-They are used when you want to add, update, and delete data from a table.
+They are used when you want to add, update, and delete data from a MySQL table.
 When you click the button, TableWindow opens (See below for details).

 Under the table buttons is the Alias button.